miquelbosch/rocket/README.md

 (https://github.com/miquelbosch/rocket/blob/develop/Resources/Pictures/rocket_detail.png)

 ## Error Handle
-When we have some detected error in the app I use a enum called ErrorResponse to classificate the type of error and show it to the user.
+When we have some detected error in the app I use a enum called ResponseError to classificate the type of error and show it to the user.

 <img src="Resources/Pictures/error.png" width="200" height="400">
 (https://github.com/miquelbosch/rocket/blob/develop/Resources/Pictures/error.png)